Northeast Area

 UNION COUNTY (Starkey, Catherine Creek, East Mt.
 Emily, southern portion of Wenaha, southwest portion of Sled Springs)

 Cougars: Common in Union County.
 Focus on game rich areas with long ridgelines or saddles that cats typically travel.
-Setting up downwind of a deer or elk killed by a cougar can be productive.
+Setting up downwind of a deer or elk killed by a cougar and calling can be productive.
+Finding fresh snow has been a little difficult this year with the mild winter we have had, but that just means travelling around in the mountains may be easier.
+If we do get fresh snow, cutting fresh tracks and pursuing can be effective.

 Coyote: Numbers are high throughout the district.
 Try calling in early morning and late afternoon.
-Remember to ask for permission before hunting on private properties.
+Remember to ask for permission before hunting on private property.

 All lands north and east of Foothill Road are open to hunting weekends, Wednesdays and all federal holidays.
 Please refer to Big Game and Game Bird regulations for season dates and additional regulations.